joshop/mit-maker-portfolio/maker.md

 ![sb2_wireframe.png](sb2_wireframe.png)

 As seen in this image, the 3D graphics we achieved were ultimately entirely wireframed.
-The camera could rotate through pitch, yaw and roll; this would then rotate all displayed points by the produced rotiation matrix, then project them into the 2D plane of the screen and draw lines between the points of each 3D polygon.
+The camera could rotate through pitch, yaw and roll; this would then rotate all displayed points by the produced rotation matrix, then project them into the 2D plane of the screen and draw lines between the points of each 3D polygon.

 We also experimented with multiplayer functionality that allowed two players to fight each other by connecting machines with a null-modem serial cable and using the serial ports on each computer (obviously rare nowadays, but on the old hardware being targeted this was a common feature).
 This, of course, required code to handle synchronizing the game state between the two players.
 Although establishing a stable connection initially was difficult, the serial multiplayer system was eventually developed to the point where it could be used to demo the game to others, by having them play each other in a two-player match.